Cancer Research UK logo.

 Referral to a bone cancer specialist

-Your GP should arrange for you to have an x-ray or see a bone specialist (orthopaedic doctor) if you have symptoms that could be due to bone cancer.
+Your GP should arrange for you to have an x-ray or see a bone specialist called an orthopaedic doctor if you have symptoms that could be due to bone cancer.

 Seeing your GP